ReactiveMatter/business-game/README.md

 # Business game

-An offline Monopoly like game built in HTML.
+An offline Monopoly like game, built in HTML.

 The game is still under progress.